theupdateframework/pep-maximum-security-model/README.rst

 __ https://docs.python.org/2/distutils/index.html#distutils-index

 [VD: May Distutils be modified?]
 The upload procedure would need to be modified to sign and upload TUF metadata.
+[LV: not clear why you say 'would need' - if you added at the end of this sentence something like "in order for X to happen" it would make more sense.
+If this isn't the right solution, we will need to chat, I think.
+Unless the sentence belongs inside the brackets above, as part of Vlad's comment.}

 - Separate tool provided to the developers

-A default PyPI-mediated key management & package signing solution that is transparent and does not require a key escrow (sharing or moving encrypted private keys.)
-Additionally, a developer may also circumvent sharing encrypted private keys between multiple machines.
+A default PyPI-mediated key management and package signing solution that is transparent and does not require a key escrow (sharing or moving encrypted private keys.)
+Additionally, a developer may also circumvent sharing of encrypted private keys between multiple machines.

-Here is a brief outline of one approach that may be considered:
+The following briefly outlines one possible approach:

 1. Register project.
 2. Enter secondary password.
-3. Add new identity to user account from machine 2 (a password prompt.)
+3. Add new identity to user account from machine 2 (after a password prompt)
 4. Upload project.

-Under the hood (the average user is not aware or needs to care):
+Under the hood (the average user is not aware or needs to care [LV: these are not parallel.
+I assume you mean that the user does not need to care]):

 The "create an identity with only a password" action generates an encrypted private key file and uploads the ed25519 public key to PyPI.
-An existing identity (contains its public key in project metadata or on PyPI) signs (done transparently) for new identities.
+An existing identity (contains its public key in project metadata or on PyPI [LV: reorganize to: 'its public key is contained in project metadata or on PyPI]) signs (this is done transparently) for new identities.
 By default, project metadata has a signature threshold of 1.
-Other verified identities or maintainers may create new releases and satisfy the threshold.
+Other verified identities or maintainers [LV: do you need to define maintainers?] may create new releases and satisfy the threshold.

-The framework is flexible, though.
-A single project key may also be shared between machines or maintainers, if manual key management is preferred (e.g., ssh-copy-id.)
+However, the framework [LV: I think this refers to the model, but maybe you should be explicit here - remind the reader and name the model or framework.] is flexible.
+A single project key may also be shared between machines or maintainers, if manual key management is preferred (e.g., ssh-copy-id).

 TUF's `repository`__ and `developer`__ tools: